-Our in force deferred and immediate annuity business has been adversely impacted by the historically low interest rate environment.
+We exited the continuing sale of annuities over an eight year period from 2006 to 2014, reflecting our expectations of declining returns.
+As a result, the declining volume of business is managed with a focus on increasing lifetime economic value.
+While we may choose to selectively issue liabilities in the future, we currently do not expect any issuance to be material.
+Both the deferred and immediate annuity businesses have been adversely impacted by the historically low interest rate environment.
 Our immediate annuity business has also been impacted by medical advancements that have resulted in annuitants living longer than anticipated when many of these contracts were originated.
-We have initiated a mortality study for our structured settlement annuities with life contingencies, which is expected to be completed in 2016, to update our mortality assumptions concerning these trends.
 We focus on the distinct risk and return profiles of the specific products outstanding when developing investment and liability management strategies.
 The level of legacy deferred annuities in force has been significantly reduced and the investment portfolio and annuity crediting rates are proactively managed to improve the profitability of the business while providing appropriate levels of liquidity.
-The investment portfolio support this business.
-We continue to increase investments in which we have ownership interests and a greater proportion of return is derived from idiosyncratic asset or operating performance to more appropriately match the long-term nature of our immediate annuities.
-To transition our annuity business to a more efficient variable cost structure, we continue to assess additional utilization of outsourcing arrangements for the administration of the business.
+The investment portfolio supporting our immediate annuities is managed to ensure the assets match the characteristics of the liabilities and provide the long-term returns needed to support this business.
+To better match the long-term nature of our immediate annuities, we continue to increase performance-based investments in which we have ownership interests and a greater proportion of return is derived from idiosyncratic asset or operating performance.